 Dave holds a bachelor’s degree in Economics from Temple University and a master’s degree in Finance from Drexel University.

-Dave is also the host of Behind The Numbers – the show that digs a little deeper to understand what matters most in business.
-You can catch Behind The Numbers on video or on the go as a podcast.
-Check it out here.
+Dave is also the host of the internet TV show and podcast called Behind The Numbers – the show that digs a little deeper to understand what matters most in business.

 Dave’s teams have been recognized by a variety of independent organizations for excellence in Valuation Consulting.
 Dave was also personally recognized by SmartCEO Magazine with an award for Executive Management, and he is also a two-time recipient of the Morris Groner Award for Entrepreneurship.
 Dave is most proud of the multiple awards he’s received for fostering the Best Corporate Culture.